• Skip to main content

 • Chew thoroughly

-• You will not be able to eat solid food approximately two months after surgery
+• You will not be able to eat solid foods for approximately two months after surgery

 • Drink in between meals and not with meals